shredding/elefunds-SDK/README.md

 The API itself is (naturally) language agnostic, but the SDKs are a great help and timesaver!
 However, if your language is not supported yet, be sure that we work hard to provide it for you.
-If you need therefore reference material (e.g. HTML, CSS or Javascript Snippets), be sure to contact us at <hello@elefunds.de> and we'll find a soltution.
+If you need therefore reference material (e.g. HTML, CSS or Javascript Snippets), be sure to contact us at <hello@elefunds.de> and we'll find a solution.

 Best